How DebugAI Reads Your Entire Codebase Before You Hit Debug

 The Problem With Paste-and-Ask AI

-Every developer has done this: you hit a TypeError, you copy it, you paste it into ChatGPT, and you get an answer that looks right — until you try it and realize it doesn't know about your custom auth middleware, your specific import structure, or the fact that you renamed that function three weeks ago.
+Every developer has done this: you hit a TypeError, you copy it, you paste it into ChatGPT, and you get an answer that looks right until you try it and realize it does not know about your custom auth middleware, your specific import structure, or the fact that you renamed that function three weeks ago.

 The AI gave you a generic answer because it only knows what you pasted.
 It has no idea what your project looks like.